fulldecent/blog.phor.net/_posts/2024-05-05-spearphishing-crypto-advisors.md

 Sharing my experience here with a spearphishing campaign where somebody approached me as a potential client.
 But their intention was to have me run software on my computer.
 The goal was assumedly to steal any cryptocurrency I have access to.

-Below are the full details af the exchange. i.e. I am doxxing my private communications with this person and team since I believe they were in bad faith.
+Below are the full details of the exchange. i.e. I am doxxing my private communications with this person and team since I believe they were in bad faith.

 Please use this as a case study and keep yourself safe.